Kai A. Konrad

-Kai A. Konrad (*1961 in Heidelberg) is a German economist.
+Kai Andreas Konrad (born 1961) is a German economist.
 He is director at the Max Planck Institute for Tax Law and Public Finance.
 His research areas include public finance, microeconomics, and new political economy.

 Academic career

-Prof. Dr. Dr. h.c.
-Kai Konrad completed his doctoral studies in 1990 at the Ludwig Maximilian University in Munich (Dr. oec.publ.) and habilitated in 1993 (rer.pol.habil.) also in Munich.
+Konrad completed his doctoral studies in 1990 under the supervision of Hans-Werner Sinn at LMU Munich (Dr. oec.publ.) and habilitated in 1993 (rer.pol.habil.) also in Munich.
 From 1994 to 2009, he was a university professor in the Department of Economics at the Free University of Berlin, and from 2001 to 2009, he was also the director of the Department of Market Processes and Governance at the Social Science Research Center Berlin (WZB).
 Additionally, he taught and conducted research for many years as a Professor II at the University of Bergen in Norway.
 Since 2009, he has been a scientific member of the Max Planck Society, serving as Director at the Max Planck Institute for Intellectual Property, Competition and Tax Law from 2009 to 2010, and since 2011, as Director at the Max Planck Institute for Tax Law and Public Finance.
-He is also an honorary professor at the Free University of Berlin and at Ludwig Maximilian University of Munich.
+He is also an honorary professor at the Free University of Berlin and at LMU Munich.

 Since 1999, Konrad has been a member of the Scientific Advisory Board of the Federal Ministry of Finance, serving as deputy chair from 2007 to 2010, and as chair from 2011 to 2014.

-He is a member of the German Academy of Natural Scientists Leopoldina, the German Academy of Engineering Sciences (acatech), the Berlin-Brandenburg Academy of Sciences, the European Academy of Sciences and Arts, and the Academia Europaea.
+Konrad is a member of the German Academy of Natural Scientists Leopoldina, the German Academy of Engineering Sciences (acatech), the Berlin-Brandenburg Academy of Sciences, the European Academy of Sciences and Arts, and the Academia Europaea.
 Furthermore, he is actively involved in several international scientific networks (see Memberships and Activities).

-He has been and continues to be on the editorial board of various international journals in economics and political science (see editorial boards), including being one of the two founding editors of Economics of Governance and serving as co-editor of the Journal of Public Economics from 2007 to 2018.
+He has been and continues to be on the editorial board of various international journals in economics and political science, including being one of the two founding editors of Economics of Governance and serving as co-editor of the Journal of Public Economics from 2007 to 2018.